Ross0121/Face_Emotion_Classification/README.md

 in image classification tasks.
 Our approach involves designing and training a CNN model from scratch on the FER-2013 dataset.

 The FER-2013 dataset consists of 48x48 pixel grayscale images of faces that have been automatically registered to be centred and occupy a similar amount of space in each image.
-The dataset contains 24,400 images, with 22,968 examples in the training set and 1,432 examples in the public test set. the dataset is available on https://www.kaggle.com/datasets/msambare/fer2013
+The dataset contains 24,400 images, with 22,968 examples in the training set and 1,432 examples in the public test set. the dataset is available on https://www.kaggle.com/datasets/msambare/fer2013, i have uploaded some sample dataset.

 Here through Implementation of two models we observe that a model with lower complexity and two fully connected layers, rather than one can lead to a better generalised model design, with very less overfitting.
 The emotion classification from face can be used classify